-jetNEXUS’ default mode is as a Reverse Proxy, meaning that it handles incoming client requests and communicates with the load balanced servers behind it on their behalf.
+edgeNEXUS’ default mode is as a Reverse Proxy: meaning that it handles incoming client requests and communicates with the load balanced servers behind it on their behalf.

-In this mode, incoming client connections hit the edgeNEXUS Load Balancer, which then opens new and separate connections to the backend servers (aka ‘Content Servers’ or ‘Real Servers’).
-This means that clients never communicate directly with the backend servers, allowing edgeNEXUS to securely publish applications via the web.
+In reverse proxy, incoming client connections hit the jetNEXUS Load Balancer, which then opens new and separate connections to the back-end servers (aka ‘Content Servers’ or ‘Real Servers’).
+This means that clients never communicate directly with the back-end servers, allowing edgeNEXUS to securely publish applications via the web.
 In a two-legged mode, edgeNEXUS can be set up with one-leg in the DMZ and one-leg in the internal network to ensure unauthenticated connections never make it into your internal network.

-The edgeNEXUS Reverse Proxy connectivity method now features a full native UDP Proxy and can also act as an IPV6 to IPV4 Gateway.
+The jetNEXUS Reverse Proxy connectivity method now features a full native UDP Proxy and can also act as an IPV6 to IPV4 Gateway.

 Increase Application Security with Reverse Proxy